molecula/documentation/_includes/concepts/create-table-summary.md

 The first column is automatically created on all tables and serves as the primary key.

-When created, a table is assigned a Query endpoint for use when querying data using the HTTPS streaming endpoint
+When created, a table is assigned a Query endpoint for use when querying data using the HTTPS streaming endpoint.